BOOKS BY IVY HUGHES

 Instead of bestowing the Holy Spirit, the Bible triggered absolute chaos culling a long lost sense of self.
 By Ezekiel, I was Army crawling through my Lansing backyard with a BB gun strapped to my back on a mission to quiet a neighbor.
 By Jeremiah, I was in the Rhine Valley embarking on an affair with a German journalist.
 By Corinthians, I was back in Colorado with my mom and dad fighting depression and accidental anorexia.

 I finished everything but Revelations by Christmas Day.
-It took four years, a tour around the world and another failed marriage—this one to a mentally ill British photographer—to grasp the end of the world and the reality that this generation’s version of the Stepford Wives is not for everyone.
+It took four years, a tour around the world and another failed marriage to grasp the end of the world and the reality that this generation’s version of the Stepford Wives is not for everyone.